Palisades Nuclear Generating Station: Seismic risk

 The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Palisades was 1 in 156,250, according to an NRC study published in August 2010.

 Visiting

 Like all U.S. nuclear power plants since September 11, 2001, public access to Palisades is prohibited.
 However, Palisades can be glimpsed from the neighboring Van Buren State Park.

 Decommissioning

 Originally planned to operate through May 31, 2022, concerns over a faulty control rod drive seal prompted operators to remove the plant from service on May 20.

 Once all fuel is removed from the reactor core, Holtec will buy the plant from Entergy and begin a three year process of moving all fuel to dry cask storage.
 Then a ten year pause to allow the decommissioning trust fund balance to grow followed by a 6 year long dismantling process, with an estimated completion date of 2041.

 The cost of decommissioning will be covered by a $550-million trust fund, paid for by Consumers Energy customers.

+Intention to restart operations

+In January 2024, the federal government was poised to offer Holtec International a $1.5 billion federal loan to restart the Palisades nuclear plant.
+The loan was reported at the time to potentially start as soon as February 2024.
+The conditional agreement was announced on March 27.
+If successful, Palisades would become the first U.S. nuclear reactor to restart after its fuel has been removed and its license revised to prohibit further operation.
+The plan for a restart by Holtec International (based in Jupiter, Florida) got a boost after Wolverine Power Cooperative, a local power company, agreed to buy as much as 2/3 of the plant’s output starting as soon as late 2025, though additional hurdles, including sign off from federal nuclear regulators, remain.
+Holtec acquired the 800-megawatt power plant in 2022 after Entergy Corp. closed it due to financial reasons.

+The plant transitioned from decommissioned to an online status on August 27, 2025.
+The move allows the plant to receive nuclear fuel and begin producing electricity.

+As of October 21, 2025, the Palisades plant has taken delivery of 68 nuclear fuel assemblies.

+On October 21, 2025, a worker at the plant fell into the reactor cavity and had to be decontaminated.

+Small modular reactor plans

+In December 2023, Holtec International announced that it intended to build the first two of its SMR-300 small modular reactors at Palisades by mid-2030.